composer

 Short Bio (~90 words)

 Tyler Kline (b.
-1991; he/him) is a composer, audio engineer, and radio broadcaster whose music explores impermanence, memory, and the quiet poetry of things slipping from view.
-Deeply influenced by the Japanese aesthetic of wabi-sabi, his work spans chamber, orchestral, and electroacoustic forms, and has been performed in 18 countries.
-Tyler also hosts Modern Notebook, a nationally syndicated radio program, and founded Loose Leaf Transmissions, home to the podcast music/Maker.
-Originally from rural Kentucky, he now lives in Cincinnati with his wife, Susanna, and their cat, Tofu.
+1991; he/him) is a composer, audio engineer, and radio broadcaster whose music explores impermanence, memory, and the subtle poetry of things slipping from view.
+Deeply influenced by the Japanese aesthetic of wabi-sabi, his work spans chamber, orchestral, and electroacoustic forms and has been performed in 18 countries.
+Tyler is the host and producer of Living Classical, a nationally distributed radio program showcasing music by today’s composers, and the founder of Loose Leaf Transmissions, home to the podcast music/Maker.
+He lives in Cincinnati with his wife, Susanna, and their cat, Tofu.

-Medium Bio (~270 words)
+Medium Bio (~280 words)

-Full Length Bio (~510 words)
+Full Length Bio (~620 words)

 His work spans chamber, orchestral, electroacoustic, and solo forms, and has been performed across the United States and in 18 countries, including Japan, Germany, Brazil, South Korea, and the United Kingdom.
 He is also active as a collaborator beyond traditional music circles, having worked with chefs, dancers, and writers, and is especially drawn to alternative models of concert presentation that foster intimacy, informality, and cross-disciplinary dialogue.